JorgeVF01/M-S2022/README.md

 ![image](https://user-images.githubusercontent.com/79944448/146283321-2b0f55a3-bd9d-41d0-a257-92d761413ddb.png)

 The momentum of conservation can be seen as a vector than have a magnitude and a direction.
 Momentum is conserved in all three physical directions at the same time.
-It is even more difficult when dealing with a gas because forces in one direction can affect the momentum in another direction because of the collisions of many molecules
+It is even more difficult when dealing with a gas because forces in one direction can affect the momentum in another direction because of the collisions of many molecules.